SirAlfy/EdgeAutoDocs/README.md

 `php writeToNas.php`

-or you can schedule it by editing your crontab job.
+or you can schedule it by editing your crontab

 `sudo crontab -e`